artefactual/archivematica-storage-service-docs/administrators.rst

 * :ref:`Administration <administration>`

 .. _organization:

-Storage Service entities and organization
+Storage Service glossary and organization
 -----------------------------------------

 Pipelines
 ^^^^^^^^^

 A pipeline refers to a single installation of an Archivematica dashboard.
-The Storage Service can be used to configure spaces and locations across multiple Archivematica pipelines.
+One Storage Service can be used to configure multiple Archivematica pipelines.

 Spaces
 ^^^^^^